Ashes 2022–2025, Project

 Pressing plant: Grama

-A record-cum-publication that unfolds through sound and text by transposing and transforming the soundtrack, dialogues, and images of the film Ouro e Cinza / Gold and Ashes (2025); featuring text by Frédéric Neyrat, Isabel Pettermann, Isabel Ramos, Lucas Ferraço Nassif, Salomé Lamas.
+A record-cum-publication that unfolds through sound and text by transposing and transforming the soundtrack, dialogues, and images of the film Ouro e Cinza / Gold and Ashes (2025).
+It features text by Frédéric Neyrat, Isabel Pettermann, Isabel Ramos, Lucas Ferraço Nassif, and Salomé Lamas and sound by Miguel Martins.

-The experience is intended to be intimate and meditative as it resonates between the spoken and unspoken, between sound and silence..
+The experience is intended to be intimate and meditative, resonating between the spoken and unspoken, between sound and silence.

 […] The artist’s interest in impenetrable, politically ambiguous contexts is guided by concerns and the need to problematize reality that otherwise would not be possible.
 The web of relations making up the socio-political fabric of her projects is made visible through representational strategies, for which she adopted the term parafiction. […]